DLR-RM/rafcon-task-planner-plugin/PlannerIntegration.md

 # Planner Integration

 The Task Planner Plugin comes not only with some built-in planners, but also provides the ability to integrate other ones with small effort.
-To do so, a planner integration Script has to be written, and used like described in the [Setup Form Section](/PlanningSetupForm.md).
+To do so, a planner integration script has to be written, and used like described in the [Setup Form Section](/PlanningSetupForm.md).
 This page explains how to write an integration script for a planner.

 ## Overview